 It was Poseidon who placed Cassiopeia and Cepheus in the sky.
 Cassiopeia, the myth goes, was condemned to circle the celestial pole forever, and spends half the year upside down in the sky as punishment for her vanity.
 She is usually depicted on her throne, still combing her hair.

 Cassiopeia is famous for its distinctive W shape, an asterism formed by five bright stars in the constellation.
-The stars, from left to right, are Epsilon, Delta, Gamma, Alpha and Beta Cassiopeiae.
+The stars, from left to right, are Segin (Epsilon Cassiopeiae), Ruchbah (Delta Cassiopeiae), Gamma Cassiopeiae, Schedar (Alpha Cassiopeiae), and Caph (Beta Cassiopeiae).

 Schedar (sometimes Shedir) is an orange giant of the spectral type K0IIIa, approximately 228 light years distant.